 Class knowledge is the 2nd hardest thing to pick up, since it relies entirely on how well the individual knows every single class’ abilities, including their common talent choices, azerite essences and azerite traits.
 At the minimum, it’s important to know how to handle the most popular specializations used in arenas..
 This also extends to your teammate’s classes as well.

 Here’s a couple examples:

 - Pet classes (BM Hunters and Unholy DKs) suffer heavily if the pet is crowd controlled and/or killed.

 - Any class that relies heavily on DoTs (mainly Aff Locks and Spriests) may struggle if the opposing team has multiple ways to remove the DoTs outside of the healer’s own dispel or if the healer can dispel two or more people with a single spell, as some spells are considered curses, poisons or diseases that can be removed by hybrid classes such as Paladins.

 - Fury Warriors and Shamans have abilities that can both break Fears and Charms, as well as give a brief immunity to those crowd control types.

 - Shamans in Ghost Wolf and shapeshifted Druids are immune to Polymorph and Hex while transformed.

-- Priests can use Mass Dispel to remove to remove Ice Block, Divine Shield, and Cyclone.
+- Priests can use Mass Dispel and Warriors can use Shattering Throw to remove Ice Block, Divine Shield, and Cyclone.